 So, when can we expect season 2 of House of the Dragon?

-House of the Dragons season 2 release date speculation: When will new episodes be released?
+House of the Dragon season 2 release date speculation

 "We're just starting to put the plan together, and just like last time, there are so many unknowns.
 It's not to be coy or secretive, but you don't want to say it's going to be ready on this date, and then you have to move it."